Course Outline

 Requirements

-• Proficiency in using computers to launch applications, manage files, and navigate software interfaces
+- Proficiency in using computers to launch programs, manage files, and navigate application interfaces

-• Capacity to grasp logical concepts, including comparisons
+- Capacity to comprehend logical concepts, including comparisons

-• Ability to create, understand, and follow structured instructions or step-by-step procedures
+- Ability to develop, interpret, and adhere to structured instructions or sequential procedures

 Audience:

-This course is designed for individuals who are new to software development and seek to gain a foundational understanding of programming principles and object-oriented programming.
-Participants typically include high school students, post-secondary students, or career changers with no prior programming experience.
-They may wish to build a solid foundation in core programming fundamentals before advancing to more specialized courses such as 20483B: Programming in C# for government use.
+This course is designed for individuals new to software development who wish to gain a foundational understanding of programming principles and object-oriented programming.
+Typical participants include high school students, post-secondary students, or career changers with no prior programming experience.
+They may be seeking to build a solid foundation in core programming fundamentals before advancing to more specialized courses such as 20483B: Programming in C# for government applications.